 Courses

 The Agricultural & Environmental Chemistry Graduate Group allows Graduate Students to design an academic program that suits their needs and interests.
 Coursework options are divided into four areas of specialization: analytical chemistry, environmental chemistry, biological & toxicological chemistry, and food, fiber & polymer chemistry.
 From these areas students choose the courses that they are most interested in taking.
 Sample course tables can be found in the Degree Requirements documents.
 These tables are simply guidelines for courses in a specified area of interest, and different courses can be taken upon approval by a student’s Academic Adviser.
+A full list of pre-approved courses can be found on page 23 and 27 of the degree requirements.
+Please keep in mind that the course and the quarter it is offered is subject to change without prior notice.

 Seminars